 Translating files locally is useful for extensions which are not meant to be published or for creating custom translations.

 $GLOBALS['TYPO3_CONF_VARS']['SYS']['locallangXMLOverride'] allows to

-override both locallang-XML and XLIFF files.
+override XLIFF files.
 Actually this is not just about translations.

 Default language files can also be overridden.
-In the case of XLIFF files, the
+The

 syntax is as follows (to be placed in an extension’s

 The first line shows how to override a file in the default language, the second how to override a German (“de”) translation.
 The German language file looks like this:

 <?xml version="1.0" encoding="utf-8" standalone="yes" ?> <xliff version="1.0"> <file source-language="en" datatype="plaintext" date="2013-03-09T18:44:59Z" product-name="examples"> <header/> <body> <trans-unit id="pages.title_formlabel" xml:space="preserve"> <source>Most important title</source> <target>Wichtigster Titel</target> </trans-unit> </body> </file> </xliff>

 and the result can be easily seen in the backend: